CDCgov/phdi/containers/trigger-code-reference/description.md

 ### The API

-When viewing these docs from the `/redoc` endpoint on a running instance of the trigger-code-reference or the PHDI website, detailed documentation on the API will be available below.
+When viewing these docs from the `/redoc` endpoint on a running instance of the TCR or the DIBBs website, detailed documentation on the API will be available below.